russodanielp/russodanielp.github.io/research/index.md

 # Research

-The research of Daniel P. Russo involves using computers and mathematics to solve problems in biology in chemistry.
-Please reference this recent [currivulum vitae](../../cv/Daniel_P_Russo_CV.pdf) for a full listing of research interests, publications, and presentations.
+The research of Daniel P. Russo involves using computers and mathematics to solve problems in biology and chemistry.
+Please refer to this recent [currivulum vitae](../../cv/Daniel_P_Russo_CV.pdf) for a full listing of research interests, publications, and presentations.

 ____

-## [1] Using big data machine learning to model the bioglogical effects of pharmaceuticals and environmental compounds
+## Using big data and machine learning to model the bioglogical effects of pharmaceuticals and environmental compounds
 <center>
 <img src="/images/exposure.png" width="500" height="500"/>
 </center>